kerstin-w/harry-potter-quiz/TESTING.md

 The website was tested on Safari for mobile and tablet.

 - The outline hover effect for the house boxes appeared to be a problem in Safari.
 See [Unresolved](#unresolved).

+## <a name="responsivity">Responsivity</a>

+---

+Responsiveness was tested through Chrome Developer tools.
+The devices tested include:

+- iPhone SE
+- iPhone XR
+- iPhone 12 Pro
+- Pixel 5
+- Samsung Galaxy S8+
+- Samsung Galaxy S20 Ultra
+- iPad Air
+- iPad Mini
+- Surface Pro 7
+- Surface Duo
+- Galaxy Fold
+- Samsung Galaxy A51

+I was able to directly test the website on an iPhone 13 mini and an iPad.

+## <a name="user-stories">User Stories</a>

+---

+## <a name="goals">Site Owner Goals</a>

+---

+## <a name="issues-bugs">Issues/ Bugs Found & Resolved</a>

+---

+### Validation Issue

+The initial test returned an error for the audio type on the Game page and a warning on the game score page.
+The aduio type was removed as well as the section on the game score page.

+### Wave Issue

+The first result gave an contrast error for the yellow house box with white text.
+Therefore the original Huffelpuff yellow needed to be changed to an orange color.

+### Hover on touch

+The hover effect on the house boxes created an issue on touch devices.
+After the first house/answer was selected, the hover effect remained on the next question.
+The solution was to set a media querie for this effect.
+Help was found [here](https://erikmartinjordan.com/remove-hover-effects-css-mobile).

+### Streched Header Logo on mobile

+During testing it was found out that the header logo was streched.
+This was fixed by setting a height.

+## <a name="unresolved">Unresolved</a>

+### Outline-Offset

+During testing it was found that set outline-offest on safari does not work as intended.
+The border is displayed square instead of round.
+I tried to solve this with the help of the CI Tutors.
+We tried and created pseudo-elements (::before and ::after) without desired result.
+After consultation with the tutor, I decided to keep it that way for now.
+Also considering the time resources and the fact that most of the users do not use Safari browser.
+In the future, however, the goal is to make the game display the same across all browsers.